softchris/golang-book/05-misc/03-regex/README.md

 > highl**an**ds is a part of Scotl**an**d

-For simpler cases, where you are just looking to see if a specific word matches, in one or more places in a sentence, a pattern like the above is enough.
+For simpler cases, where you are looking to see if a specific word matches, in one or more places in a sentence, a pattern like the above is enough.

 ### RegEx in Go

 To start using RegEx in Go, there's the regexp library.
-There's two approaches:
+There are two approaches:

 - `regexp` directly, here's an example: